allankapoor/wildfire_prediction/README.md

 3. __Imbalanced data__: large wildfires (the positive class) make up a very small portion of the dataset.
 I attempted to address this through class weighting and SMOTE oversampling.

 <h1> Project Summary </h1>
+The following sections summarize key steps in my process.
+Check out the Jupyter notebooks to see hwo it was done!
 <h2>Data Wrangling + Feature Extraction</h2>

 [Data Wrangling + Feature Extraction Notebook](https://github.com/allankapoor/wildfire_prediction/blob/master/Step1_DataWrangling-FeatureGeneration.ipynb)

+<h3> Data Sources </h3>
+The primary data source used for this project is the official [wildfire database](https://www.fs.usda.gov/rds/archive/Catalog/RDS-2013-0009.4/) maintained by the US Forest Service.
+Each wildfire record includes discovery date, location (latitude and longitude), and final fire size.
+Filtering the wildfire dataset to California wildfires 2005-2015 returns over 80,000 events. </p>

+The wildfire dataset does not include explanatory features that could be used to predict wildfire behavior, so these features needed to be joined from other sources based on time and location:</p>

 | Variable                       | Time frame     | Description                                                                                                                                                                                                                        | Source                                                                                                                                                                                                            | Format                               |
 | ------------------------------ | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------ |